afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 When the cost of **motion** drops, the scarce thing becomes **direction**: what should exist in the system at all.
 Tools accelerate whatever habit you already have — including the habit of treating symptoms faster instead of removing causes.
 That is why raw speed stops impressing almost immediately: volume was never the hard part.
 The hard part was always the **right delta** — less invalid state, less machinery, less scope that fails a user-value bar — and that delta is still earned, not generated.

+## Employability in today's AI world

+First and foremost, no one can predict the future — and I’m certainly in no position to even pretend I can.
+One strategy could be optimism.
+You know, the same kind we all have when we confidently think, “Yeah, earthquakes?
+Not happening in my city.”
+It sounds illogical, but if it gives peace of mind, why not!

+If we really need to talk about employability in the context of AI, here is what I think.
+Employability already tilts toward people who think about **what** they are building — not only how **fast** they clear a board.
+**Fast** is a commodity now.
+In today's world, fortunately or unfortunately, the more `faster` you are, it implies the more `tokens` you used.

+Sure, you can finish an entire epic in one sprint by spinning up 10 AI agents and going full Productivity Pro Max™.
+But let’s be honest — you didn’t become exceptional.
+You just scaled your AI bill.

+The process might look impressive.
+The outcome might even be good.
+But the person?
+Still replaceable.

+Let’s not dance around it.
+Think of that one person on a team whose only goal is to move a JIRA ticket from “In Progress” to “Done,” like it’s a video game achievement.
+They’re not really thinking about the system, the trade-offs, or the future — they’re just… clearing levels.

+Wouldn’t you already start wondering if you could just use coding assistants instead of relying on them?

+Now think of someone else — someone deeply involved.
+Given a task, they ask the right questions, write thoughtful documentation, and actively try to make things simpler for both the next engineer and the end user — even while adding a complex feature to the system.

+So the real game isn’t just being fast — it’s figuring out which game you’re actually being scored on before you optimize yourself into irrelevance.
+Sometimes it is about being fast, but many times it’s your knowledge and judgment that create a positive atmosphere around you — so much so that you become your team’s assistant.

 ## The myth of “Coders lose, Engineers win”

 You hear a lazy version of the story: developers get automated, but **system designers** stay safe because their work is “high level.”
 That map is weak.
 Models are already trained on architecture — patterns, trade-offs, scaling, production-style designs.
 With enough context, they can sketch boundaries and talk about failure modes. **No title is “safe”** just because it sounds strategic on a chart.